nhab/Wpf-Mvvm-Sample/README.md

 The ViewModel contains the state of the view and the operations on it.

-so binding is setting data of the Model into View and getting data from View into the model.
+Binding is setting data of the Model into View and getting data from View into the model.

+ObservableCollection is a type of collection that provides built-in mechanisms for notifying the UI of any changes made to the collection.

 ## To create a WPF MVMM Project:
 - Create a WPF Project in the Visual Studio
 - Check to have these Reference Added To your Project: